lsst-dm/dmtn-282/index.md

 ### Butler Client Server Phase II (K)

-1. Intentionally blank for nice numbering since Slack does not allow an ordered list to start at number 100.
-2. Add authentication immediately following MVP.
+1. Add authentication immediately following MVP.
 Understanding how this affects the APIs is important.
     1. Add new tables (hence schema migration) to support ACLs.
     2. Can we add permissions model to `DirectButler`, too?  (not rigorously, but as guard against accidents)
-3. User authorization: read-only collection filtering would be a good test of [DMTN-182](https://dmtn-182.lsst.io)
+2. User authorization: read-only collection filtering would be a good test of [DMTN-182](https://dmtn-182.lsst.io)
     1. Only pass allowed collections to client cache.
     2. Still need to check permissions on butler.get because we do not trust anyone.
     3. Can a user make one of their RUN collections part of a group?